FedeDP/Clightd/README.md

 Clightd is a bus interface that lets you easily set screen brightness, gamma temperature and get ambient brightness through webcam frames capture.

+**Please note that in Ubuntu 16.04 polkit.service was named polkitd.service.
+You must manually change the "Require=" line in clightd.service.**

 ## It currently needs:
 * libsystemd >= 221 (systemd/sd-bus.h)
 * libudev (libudev.h)